-- Implementation of a holding company structure will provide Xerox with flexibility to develop and realize a range of strategic growth opportunities, including by pursuing different capital structures for new businesses, whether incubated or acquired.
-For example, the holding company structure would permit us to create a new subsidiary of Holdings for purposes of pursuing a new project, and to grant equity interests in that new subsidiary to technology leaders of the new project and to use equity interests in that new subsidiary on an ongoing basis to attract and retain new talent.
-We value this flexibility as we look to potential growth areas, particularly in product sourcing, digital packaging and print, 3D technology, artificial intelligence workflow assistants, and sensors and services for the internet of things, which we believe are areas with highly competitive markets for talented individuals.
-We could also seek to finance such new opportunities through sources of capital better aligned with the nature of that business, reducing our need to allocate capital to that project. - By providing optionality for future innovation, investment and growth opportunities to exist either within or separate from current Xerox businesses, the holding company reorganization will be an important step in reestablishing Xerox as a technology powerhouse with a robust portfolio of hardware, software, solutions and services, while preserving existing customer, partner, vendor and supplier relationships.
-To the extent that Holdings pursues innovation, investment and growth opportunities separately from the structure of our current Xerox businesses, such opportunities will not be subject to our Technology Agreement with Fuji Xerox. - The holding company structure will provide Xerox with optionality to acquire and incubate future businesses through subsidiaries that can operate on a global scale, with the flexibility to finance and structure each new opportunity in a manner that we believe will create value, while also maintaining and continuing investment in the existing Xerox product and technology platforms.
+- Implementation of a holding company structure will provide Xerox with flexibility to develop and realize a range of strategic growth opportunities. - By providing optionality for future innovation, investment and growth opportunities to exist either within or separate from current Xerox businesses, the holding company reorganization will be an important step in reestablishing Xerox as a technology powerhouse with a robust portfolio of hardware, software, solutions and services, while preserving existing customer, partner, vendor and supplier relationships. - The holding company structure will provide Xerox with optionality to acquire and incubate future businesses through subsidiaries that can operate on a global scale, with the flexibility to finance and structure each new opportunity in a manner that we believe will create value, while also maintaining and continuing investment in the existing Xerox product and technology platforms.